 A.6.6 Adjacent Land Use

-Dyemill forest block is directly bordered by FLS’s Glenscorrodale forest block on the west and FLS’s Southend composite block to the south / south-west.
+Dyemill forest block is directly bordered by FLS’s Glenscorrodale forest block on the west and FLS’s Southend composite block to the south / southwest.

 On the coastal side the block lies between the towns of Lamlash and Whiting Bay.
 The land to the east of Dyemill between Kingscross and Whiting Bay is predominantly farmland and rough grazing, while Whiting Bay golf course directly borders coupe 44001.